Structures & Monuments

 The Douglas MacArthur Bridge

-The Douglas MacArthur Bridge The Douglas MacArthur Bridge is a reinforced concrete cantilever bridge nearly ½ mile long with 5 lanes, 2 sidewalks and 19 spans.
-The bridge features 19 total arches across 2193 ft. and provides main access to Belle Isle.
+A reinforced concrete cantilever bridge nearly ½ mile long with 5 lanes, 2 sidewalks and 19 spans; the Douglas MacArthur Bridge features 19 total arches across 2193 ft. and provides main access to Belle Isle.
 It was completed in 1923 for $2,635,000 and was restored in 1986 for $11.5 million.

 Flower Clock & Mound